arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/integrations/kotlinxcoroutines/README.md

 //sampleEnd
 ```

-With this, we make sure that our greet program doesn't crash due to recoverable errors, *no matter which runtime we use*!
+With the power of IO, we can make sure that our program doesn't crash due to recoverable errors, *no matter which runtime we use*!